shoaibkhan17/JumpIN/readme.txt

 - Constants Class:

------------CombinedIcon is a class that extends Icon and combines two icons together.
-It's purpose is to combine the icon of a rabbit and a hole when a rabbit is in a hole.
+-----------The constants class is a class that we decided to use in order to group various constants that would be used between various different classes in our game, such as the length of the board, the colours of the rabbits, file organization information, and instructions on the game.
+Our decision was based on the fact that it is easier to develop this way because that way, all entire development team knows where the necessary constants for our project are stored, and we can access them easily.

 - Controller Class: